moreishi/python-introduction/README.md

 # Introduction Python

-The purpose of this project is to setup and run basic python application.
+This approach will test my skill on how to setup DJango framework.
+Read the documentation on how to use this simple Django application.

+**Contents**
   - Clone repository
   - Migrate the migration
   - Run the python app server

-# New Features!
+# Basic Features

   - Django default files only
   - Django default homepage only.

-The purpose of this project:
+# Purpose
-  - Is to allow me setup the basic of Django.
+  - To allow me setup and run the basic of Django.
-  - To familiarise the Python community and how it works.
+  - To familiarize the Python Django and how it works.
-  - Career advancement to python and it's usage.
+  - Career advancement

 # Usage

 ### clone the repository